-- 1. The educational quality of the institution from which the student wishes credit. - The comparability of the nature, content, and level of credit earned to that offered by APSU. - The appropriateness and applicability of the credit earned to the programs offered by APSU with regard to the student's educational goals.
+- a.
+The educational quality of the institution from which the student wishes credit - b.
+The comparability of the nature, content, and level of credit earned to that offered by APSU - The appropriateness and applicability of the credit earned to the programs offered by APSU With regard to the student's educational goals